 SpaceX might soon become neighbors to a new high-density apartment complex to be built directly across the street from the Elon Musk-led space company.
 The Hawthorne city council has approved plans for the development of 230 small apartments that will include restaurants and walking paths on the 2.5-acre lot near Crenshaw Boulevard and Jack Northrop Avenue.

-In a 3-2 vote cast late Tuesday, city council supporters Angie English, Haidar Awad and Olivia Valentine approved the proposed six-story project by Blackwood Real Estate, despite strong opposition from SpaceX and Hawthorne Mayor Alex Vargas.
-Vargas along with Councilman Nilo Michelin have previously raised concerns with the city’s planning director that the new mixed-use project would be incompatibile with suitable city land uses.
+In a 3-2 vote cast late Tuesday, city council supporters Angie English, Haidar Awad, and Olivia Valentine approved the proposed six-story project by Blackwood Real Estate, despite strong opposition from SpaceX and Hawthorne Mayor Alex Vargas.
+Vargas along with Councilman Nilo Michelin have previously raised concerns with the city’s planning director that the new mixed-use project would be incompatible with suitable city land uses.

 “We need to stop building apartments and start bringing in development,” says Vargas as first reported by the Daily Breeze.
 “This is vital land that could be used for industrial space.
 This flies in the face of development standards that we have established.”

 Local businesses including SpaceX and Amazon which operates a delivery hub adjoining the project lot have strongly opposed the idea of constructing homes in an area that’s largely industrial.
 SpaceX’s Community relations manager Lilian Haney asked the council to allow for public comment ahead of Tuesday’s vote, noting that the company is concerned about the safety of homes so close to its operations.
 “We do not think this project proposed is correct for this space,” said Haney.